-Congratulations on completing the Linking STEM curriculum learning to careers online course.
-This course was created to support the teaching of a STEM (Science, Technology, Engineering and Maths) curriculum that engages students in real world learning, through contextualised teaching examples, employer linked curriculum experiences and identified careers links in classroom teaching.
+Congratulations on completing the Linking curriculum learning to STEM careers online course.
+This course was created to support the teaching of a STEM (Science, Technology, Engineering and Maths) curriculum that engages students in real world learning, through contextualised teaching examples, employer linked curriculum experiences and identified career links in classroom teaching.

-As well an increasing your knowledge of the wider careers agenda in education, and gaining ideas for how to introduce careers linked content into your curriculum, we hope that you now have the knowledge and confidence take forward your lesson planning and Careers Learning Journey, creating a careers linked curriculum in your subject.
+As well an increasing your knowledge of the wider careers agenda in education, and gaining ideas for how to introduce career linked content into your curriculum, we hope that you now have the knowledge and confidence take forward your lesson planning and Careers Learning Journey, creating a career linked curriculum for your subject.

 Embedding this approach will take time, and involve collaboration with colleagues and your Careers Leader.
 Try to encourage others to enter onto this journey with you, careers education is a job for everyone in school and college but if done right, the impact that it can have on students can be life changing.